Owning and running a rental unit can be quite rewarding. Many of the world’s wealthiest people can attribute their success to real estate investing.

 Additionally, you aren’t limited to the amount you can raise it by.
 But, you must wait until the next rental period to adjust the price.

 Landlords must understand Arizona landlord-tenant laws.
-As a landlord you must also be aware of the security deposit, leasing and eviction laws.
+As a landlord you must also be aware of the security deposit, leasing and Arizona eviction laws.
 These regulations are often subject to change therefore, it’s important to stay up-to-date.

-For help with the legal side of running a rental property or if you’d like help managing your units contact a property management company like Taylor Street Property Management today!
+For help with the legal side of running a rental property or if you’d like help managing your units contact a Phoenix property management company like Taylor Street Property Management today!

 Disclaimer: This information isn’t a substitute for professional legal advice.
 Laws change and it may no longer be up to date.
 If you have questions or need further help, please seek help from a qualified Arizona attorney or an experienced property management company.